 Funding and legal framework

-Conflicts of use and environmental aspects
+Land use conflicts and environmental aspects

 - Conversion areas